bestend/fastapi_bootstrap/README.md

 ## ✨ Overview

-**FastAPI Kit** is a production-ready FastAPI boilerplate that includes everything you need to build robust APIs quickly.
+**FastAPI Bootstrap** is a production-ready FastAPI boilerplate that includes everything you need to build robust APIs quickly.
 It provides pre-configured logging, error handling, request/response tracking, and more out of the box.

 Stop writing the same boilerplate code for every FastAPI project.
-Start building features immediately with FastAPI Kit.
+Start building features immediately with FastAPI Bootstrap.

 ---